Lara VMS

 Geology and Mineralization

-The property lies within a broad anticline structure in Paleozoic volcanic and sedimentary formations, with two mineralized zones called the Coronation zone & the Coronation Extension zone, together referred to as the Coronation Trend.
+The Property lies within a broad anticline structure in Paleozoic volcanic and sedimentary formations, with two mineralized zones called the Coronation zone and the Coronation Extension zone, together referred to as the Coronation Trend.
 The rocks have been strongly deformed, with an early event producing strong schistosity and cleavage.
-The property is underlain by the Sicker Group volcanics exposed within the Cowichan Lake uplift.
-The Lara property itself is underlain by the McLaughlin Ridge Formation which has been thrust over the younger Cameron River Formation and the Nanaimo Group sediments along a major fault called the Fulford fault thrust.
+The Property is underlain by the Sicker Group volcanics exposed within the Cowichan Lake uplift.
+The Property itself is underlain by the McLaughlin Ridge Formation which has been thrust over the younger Cameron River Formation and the Nanaimo Group sediments along a major fault called the Fulford fault thrust.
 The McLaughlin Ridge Formation has been locally intruded by gabbro and diorite sills.
-On the property the Sicker Group and Mt.
+On the Property the Sicker Group and Mt.
 Hall gabbros are unconformably overlain by clastic sediments of the Late Cretaceous Nanaimo Group.
 The McLaughlin Ridge Formation, host to the VMS mineralization, consist of west-northwest striking, north-northeasterly dipping rhyolitic to andesitic rocks.

 Additional Highlights